-For any company with employees, there’s a lot of data that’s generated each day; from hours worked, to time off, websites visited, targets met, and more.
+For any company with employees, there’s a lot of data that’s generated each day; from hours worked, to keeping track of employee time off, websites visited, targets met, and more.
 Depending on how many employees you have the prospect of data collection and tracking can quickly start to feel like a full-time job!

 For companies, though, having access to the right data is invaluable.
 Relevant data will give you the information that you need to make informed decisions that will benefit your business as a whole.
 It will also help you to notice any discrepancies or potential problems as soon as they arise; allowing you to take action right away, before things get out of hand.